Larry Appelbaum: Death

-Appelbaum died from pneumonia at a Washington hospital on February 21, 2025, at the age of 67.
-The New York Times said that among his survivors was Masha Morozeva, described as his "longtime companion", though The Washington Post said they were divorced at the time of his death.
+Appelbaum died from complications of pneumonia at a Washington hospital on February 21, 2025, at the age of 67.
+The New York Times described Masha Morozova as his "longtime companion", though The Washington Post said they were divorced at the time of his death.
+Miyuki Williams, Appelbaum's coworker at WPFW, said that "his love for music was on display for all to see, radiating in every project he touched."